adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 Scientifically, a very important (and interesting!) topic, tackled in the review.

+### TP Risk Assessment

 I worked briefly on TPs during my PhD, trying to [curate them for PubChem to make TP data more FAIR](https://zenodo.org/record/7838005).
 Besides that, I also supervised an [internship](https://adelenel.ai/mentoring/) on this topic, so I was naturally curious about the **data and cheminformatics approach** the authors used in their review.

 In a nutshell, the authors calculated molecular similarity for TPs and their parent compounds in order to **estimate various Risk Quotients and EC<sub>50</sub> values for Risk Assessment of Antimicrobial Resistance and Ecological Risk Assessment**.

-As many people are likely familiar with EC<sub>50</sub>, I'll briefly explain Risk Quotients:
+As many cheminf folks in drug discovery are likely familiar with EC<sub>50</sub>, I'll briefly explain Risk Quotients:

 Risk Quotients are calculated by dividing the exposure level by the acceptable effect level of a chemical.
 More formally: